aimms/documentation/pro/client-server-comm.rst

 	* If the number of messages exceeds 3 per seconds, they will be queued up. **However, if those are live messages (using** ``PROMFLAG_LIVE`` **tag, see above), they will be lost.**
 	* You may change the number of messages per seconds by calling the procedure ``pro::messaging::SetMaxMessagesPerSecond(20);``.
 The maximum value is 20 messages per seconds.
-	* If one DelegateToServer procedure would exceed 1000 AIMMS elements, AIMMS will raise an error when using the Cloud AIMMS PRO platform, thus **aborting the execution of the delegated procedure**.
+	* If any delegated procedure argument would exceed 1000 AIMMS elements, AIMMS will raise an error when using the Cloud AIMMS PRO platform, thus **aborting the execution of the delegated procedure**.
 Using a PRO platform on premise, AIMMS will write a warning in the PRO log files.